Asymptotically tight security analysis of quantum key distribution based on universal source compression: Security proof based on phase error correction

-In this section, we apply the universal source compression with quantum side information developed in the previous section to the security proof of QKD.
-This new PEC-type security proof is applied to a key with any base-$d$ number for a prime power $d$.
-Thus, we first extend the definition of the complementary bases beyond the Pauli-$Z$ and $X$ bases.
-We then give the security condition for this generalized key and introduce a virtual protocol to correct the error in the complementary basis (i.e., the phase error), which is the essence of the PEC-type security proof.
-Since the universal decoder developed in the previous section can only be applied to the i.i.d.~source, we need to reduce the security against general attacks to that against collective attacks.
-This can be done with the recently developed i.i.d.~reduction technique~\cite{Matsuura2024} based on an old idea~\cite{Tamaki2003}, which can also be regarded as a PEC version of the post-selection technique~\cite{Christandl2009}.
-As a result of this reduction and the universal decoder for the classical source compression with quantum side information, what we need to estimate in a QKD protocol is a single R\'enyi-entropic quantity.
-This can be done by using the convex optimization technique although the resulting problem is a nonlinear operator convex semidefinite programming.
-We finally comment on the asymptotic optimality of our newly developed security proof based on the universal decoding for the source compression with quantum side information.
+In this section, we apply universal source compression with quantum side information developed in the previous section to the security proof of QKD.
+This new PEC-type security proof is applied to a key with any base-$p$ number for a prime $p$.
+Thus, we first extend the definition of the complementary bases beyond the conventional Pauli-$Z$ and $X$ bases.
+We then establish the security condition for such a generalized key and introduce a virtual protocol to correct an error in the complementary basis (i.e., the phase error), which is the essence of the PEC-type security proof.
+Since the universal decoder developed in the previous section can only be applied to i.i.d.~sources, we need to reduce the security against general attacks to that against collective attacks.
+This reduction is achieved by the recently developed i.i.d.~reduction technique~\cite{Matsuura2024}, which builds on an old idea~\cite{Tamaki2003} and can be viewed as a PEC analogue of the post-selection technique~\cite{Christandl2009}.
+As a result of this reduction, together with the partially universal decoder for classical source compression with quantum side information, the security analysis of a QKD protocol boils down to estimating a single R\'enyi-entropic quantity.
+This estimation can be performed via a convex optimization technique, although the resulting problem takes the form of a nonlinear convex semidefinite programming.
+We finally comment on the asymptotic optimality of our newly developed security proof based on universal decoding for source compression with quantum side information.